 12 problems related to diesel fuel system have been reported for the 2006 Ford F-450.
+The most recently reported issues are listed below.

 The contact owns a 2006 Ford F-450.
 The contact stated that the fuel tank began to deteriorate due to corrosion from the diesel fuel; the contact was informed during a routine oil change.
 The mechanic stated that the lining was being eaten through by the fuel.
 The manufacturer offered no assistance.
 The current and failure mileages were approximately 21,000.
 The consumer was informed there was condensation in the fuel tank causing it to rust.